cdasilvasantos/Django/instruction.md

 I set up the crude project as he said and he requested that we all have commits so I am gonna share sum of the commands that are gonna a lot you to make changes to the sql lite file

-this command allows you to run the server
+this command allows you to run the server: python manage.py runserver(so running the html)

-python manage.py runserver
+python manage.py shell: this commands allows you to run functions in the terminal

 this command allows you to generate a random student object